making the rounds

 One of my favorite stops a beautiful, turn-of-the-century Victorian.
 The garden is a perfect example of sustainable growth and the owner’s have mastered blooming transitions with the season.
 As one layer fades, the next takes over with a splendor of color.

 David, a retired social worker has been working on his yard with his wife for over 20 years.
 It’s a rich environment of established plants.
 We talked about our neighborhood, his house and his plants.
 Beyond, the cone lowers and bee balm, David pointed out many varieties and said to take as much Phlox as I wanted.
-It grew like a weed, was too prolific and takes over area’s he explained.
-Phlox- tall bright and showy and everywhere, I soon noticed.
+It grows like a weed, was too prolific and takes over area’s he explained.
+Phlox- tall, bright and showy and everywhere, I soon noticed.